Changing your name

 Changing your name by deed poll or statutory declaration

-If you are not able to officially record a change of name in Scotland (see next paragraph) because you were not born or adopted in Scotland you can use a service to change your name by deed poll.
-There are many services available, particularly online, and forms are available.
+If you are not able to officially record a change of name in Scotland because you were not born or adopted in Scotland you can use a service to change your name by deed poll.
+There are many services available, for example on the UK public sector information website.
 It is recommended that if you want to later provide evidence that you have changed your name you can enrol your deed poll in the Supreme Court in London.

 You can also officially change your name in Scotland using a statutory declaration.
 If you are allowed to change your name using the process of recording a change of name with the Registrar General it is easier to use that process.
 A statutory declaration can be drawn up and witnessed by a notary public or justice of the peace.
-You can get more information about what a statutory declaration is from a Citizens Advice Bureau - where to get advice.
+You can get more information about what a statutory declaration is from a Citizens Advice Bureau.

 Changing the name of a child (under the age of 16) can only be done by someone who has parental responsibilities for the child.
 This will usually be the child’s parents if the parents are married, or the child’s mother if the parents are not married.
 An unmarried father can only change a child’s name if he has acquired parental responsibilities towards the child.
 He may have acquired these rights if, from 4 May 2006, he registered his child's birth jointly with the child's mother.
 Alternatively he can acquire parental responsibilities and rights through a parental responsibilities agreement or a court order.